 You'll also need to determine the nature of the problem.
 The four main possibilities are:

-Emissions can come from a variety of equipment and are potentially the most common reason for EMI test failure.
-Set limits prevent electrical interference with sensitive radio equipment, though emissions are most often too low to create an issue.
+Emissions can come from various equipment and are potentially the most common reason for EMI test failure.
+Set limits prevent electrical interference with sensitive radio equipment, though emissions are often too low to create an issue.
 Typically, only EMI testing can identify emissions.

 Immunity or Susceptibility

-Equipment can be affected by a broad variety of external sources of interference.
+Equipment can be affected by a wide variety of external sources of interference.
 Because there are so many possibilities, there are many corresponding tests.
-The most common tests include power transients, conducted and radiated RFI, ESD and even lightning.
+The most common tests include power transients, conducted and radiated RFI, ESD, and lightning.

-Power loads and other transients from equipment in close quarters can become issues as well.
-Transients don't show up in emissions testing, which is why they need to be identified separately.
+Power loads and other transients from equipment in close quarters can also become issues.
+Transients don't appear in emissions testing, so they need to be identified separately.
 Susceptibility tests measure interference coming in rather than going out, as with emissions.

 In the case of radiated EMI, a metallic element on the electrical unit — functioning as a sort of antenna — conveys the interference.
 For this to be possible, the element serving as an antenna has to measure about 1/20th of the electrical unit's wavelength or another significant fraction like 1/4 or 1/2.

-Several pieces of a unit can serve as an antenna, including internal or external cables, slots or openings in metallic enclosures and internal circuit boards.
-The rule of thumb is that high frequencies are more likely to radiate, as there are few elements large enough to serve as an antenna for low frequencies.
+Several unit pieces can serve as an antenna, including internal or external cables, slots or openings in metallic enclosures, and internal circuit boards.
+The rule of thumb is that high frequencies are more likely to radiate, as few elements are large enough to serve as an antenna for low frequencies.
 Commercial radiated emissions tests begin at about 30 MHz.

-To test for radiated EMI, use test instruments like pocket AM radios, radio-frequency field-strength meters, spectrum analyzers and specialized antennas — the broadband type works well.
+The broadband type works well to test for radiated EMI, using test instruments like pocket AM radios, radio-frequency field-strength meters, spectrum analyzers, and specialized antennas.

 In the case of conducted EMI, a cable directly conveys the interference.
 Since it travels without the need for radiation, it occurs in low-frequency units, typically below the 30 MHz mark.

 Depending on the type of interference you identify, several tools will aid you in locating the point where interference is radiated or conducted.
-By testing components of power supplies and equipment, you'll be able to find the direct origin.
+You can find the direct origin by testing components of power supplies and equipment.

 Current probes measure high-frequency currents in equipment cables.
 It's crucial to test cables, as they are the most likely source of emissions.
 To record the emission profiles, you move the probe along each cable you need to check.